Nav21000/Flutter-Journey/README.md

 # Flutter-Journey
-This repository is basically updated with my flutter journey.
-This is also helps others to learn flutter sharing my experiences as well as my daily code works and resources followed by me during this journey .
+This repository is basically linked with my flutter journey.This is also helps others to learn flutter, I am sharing my experiences as well as my daily code works and resources.